 Culinary wealth and customs

 African cuisine is a reflection of the diversity of its cultures and regions.
-In North Africa, food is characterized by Arab and Mediterranean influences, with dishes such as cous-cus and tajine as protagonists.
-The West African coast, on the other hand, offers spicier dishes based on local ingredients such as legumes, rice and manioc.
-In the south, grilled meats are the main dishes, while in the east spices play an essential role, with influences from India.
+In North Africa, food is characterized by Arab and Mediterranean influences, with dishes such as cous-cus and the tajine as protagonists.
+The West African coast, on the other hand, offers spicier dishes based on local ingredients such as legumes, rice, and cassava.
+In the south, grilled meats are prominent, while in the east, spices play an essential role, with influences from India.
+In line with their religious and cultural customs, many African societies have ritual food traditions, in which food becomes a means to attract blessings or commemorate important events.

 The impact of colonialism on African cultural diversity